EthanJWright/obsidian-dragon-heist/NPC RP Blocks/Urchins/Jenks.md

 > A portly young boy with dusty skin and a shaved head.
 He wears a long yellow cloak and clutches a stuffed owlbear.

+## Roleplaying

+- Shy around strangers
+- Brave when it comes to helping friends

 ## Stats

 Jenks AC = 10 HP = 8